bstarynk/helpcovid/CUSTOMIZATION.md

 `hcv_get_chunkmap_entry` and also our [README](README.md).

 We want to have chunkmap files to customize local multi-line messages, or short single line ones.
-This is for site-specific messages.
+This is for site-specific messages, and used for expansion of `<?hcv msg ...?>` processing instructions.

 Blank lines or those starting with `#` are skipped.